Sowbarnika06/virtualMouse/README.md

 # virtualMouse
-A  ai virtual mouse using libraries like opencv,mideapipe,pyautoguy
+Ai virtual mouse using libraries like opencv,mideapipe,pyautoguy